tumagonx/nwjs_docs_old/App.md

 _Since v0.3.2_

 Emitted when users opened a file with your app.
+There is a single parameter of this event callback: Since v0.7.0, it is the full command line of the program; before that it's the argument in the command line and the event is sent multiple times for each of the arguments.
 For more on this, see [[Handling files and arguments]].